The Rolling Stones Tour of Europe '76: History

 Tickets were in high demand; on 1 April the promoters announced that they had received more than one million applications in the mail for tickets for three shows at London's Earls Court Exhibition Centre; subsequently three more dates were added there.
 The routing also saw two dates in Yugoslavia – the Stones' second visit to a Communist country after 1967.

 The tour began a few days after the 23 April release of the group's album Black and Blue, and is documented by the 1977 concert release Love You Live.
-Much of the material on that album is from the shows at Les Abattoirs in Paris from 4 to 7 June.
-Keith Richards' 10-week-old son died of sudden infant death syndrome on 6 June, but Richards elected to keep the news secret and to play the shows as scheduled.
+Most of the material on that album is from the shows at Les Abattoirs in Paris from 5 to 7 June.
+Keith Richards' 10-week-old son Tara died of sudden infant death syndrome on 6 June, but Richards elected to keep the news secret and to play the shows as scheduled.